 Too easy?
 Why not double up?

-Want to save monthly?
+Want a monthly savings plan instead?
 Just open the last email I sent at the end of the month and catch up!
 This way you can make your own 12 months savings plan in Rands.

 You can join the 52 week saving plan mailing list to receive a weekly email which matches the “mix it up” version in the image above.
 Each week I’ll send you an email with the amount to save along with the running total of how much you should have.